TomasHubelbauer/vscode-settings/README.md

 time loading extensions and services before it becomes responsive enough for me to close the existing workspace and get to the start page.
 And I also just don't like the feeling of starting with a dirty workspace anyway.
 So no restoration for me.

+This will still open two windows when there was an unsaved file in a window that got closed.
+I haven't looked into how to prevent that.

 ```json
 "files.exclude": {
   "**/.git": true,